BxCppDev/Bayeux/source/bxmctools/examples/README.rst

  * ``ex01`` : This example illustrates how to build a full Geant4
    based Monte-Carlo simulation setup with a more complex geometry setup than in ``ex00``.
+ * ``ex02`` : This example implements the tracking of a low energy charged ion in an electric field.